“We Would Rather Not Have a Patient than Fail to See Them Get Well.”

-After practicing chiropractic for over 29 years, I know what works and what doesn’t work to get someone well and keep them well.
+After practicing chiropractic for over 30 years, I know what works and what doesn’t work to get someone well and keep them well.
 My knowledge is inclusive of what medical doctors do as well as what can be achieved with nutrition, exercise, and lifestyle.
-At age 57, I am not only able to control my own back and neck issues that have resulted from past injuries, but I am also able to maintain my overall health.
-I accomplish this by practicing what I preach.
+By practicing what I preach, I am not only able to control my own back and neck issues that have resulted from past injuries, but I am also able to maintain my overall health.
 I have no diagnosed illnesses; I don’t get the flu, and it’s been years since I got a cold.
 If I can maintain this level of health at my age, I can certainly help you achieve better health as well.

 What are your health goals, and what is your level of commitment to achieving and maintaining them?
 What level of health do you believe you can reach from this point?
 I have seen many patients that don’t really believe they can get well.
 They have lost hope, and this manifests as a lack of demonstrated commitment to my recommendations, such as missed appointments or quitting care.
 A lack of participation in the healing process becomes the reason for temporary or poor results.